Sonakshi Sinha: Breakthrough and success (2010–2014)

-2015–present: Career fluctuations
+Career fluctuations (2015–2022)

 In 2015, she appeared in Boney Kapoor's remake of Okkadu, titled Tevar, opposite Arjun Kapoor.
 In his review, Rajeev Masand wrote: "Sonakshi Sinha, playing another simpering damsel in another South remake, once again has nothing to do.
 She appears content showing up for a few dance numbers, and waiting around for a man to save her."
 Tevar underperformed at the box office and was one of the biggest flops of the year.
-Sonakshi released her debut single "Aaj Mood Ishqholic Hai", in collaboration with Meet Bros on 23 December 2015.
-The following year, Sinha starred in the remake of the 2011 Tamil film Mouna Guru, entitled Akira, an action-drama from director AR Murugadoss, in which she played an aggressive college student.
-Akira had taken the best start at the box office amongst all female-centric releases of 2016.
-The film had initial recovery of 15.5 crore, and the film made over 33+ crore on box office, becoming an average grosser.
-Then, she appeared in Abhinay Deo's action-thriller Force 2, opposite John Abraham.
-The film made on a low budget, grossed over 58.75 crore and was declared an average grosser.
-Though Sinha's character was labeled as a unformed agent, her performance received some acclaim.
-Bollywood Life reviewed her performance as "Sonakshi Sinha is believable in action scenes she got and ably supports John."
+Sonakshi released her debut single Aaj Mood Ishqholic Hai in collaboration with Meet Bros on 23 December 2015.
+The following year, Sinha starred in the remake of the 2011 Tamil film Mouna Guru, entitled Akira.
+The film was an action-drama from director AR Murugadoss in which she played an aggressive college student.
+It initially recovered 15.5 crore and went on to make over 33+ crore on box office, becoming an average grosser.
+Then she appeared in Abhinay Deo's action-thriller Force 2 opposite John Abraham.
+The film, made on a low budget, grossed over 58.75 crore and was declared an average grosser.
+Though Sinha's character was labeled as an unformed agent, her performance received some acclaim.
+Bollywood Life reviewed that "Sonakshi Sinha is believable in action scenes she got and ably supports John."

-In 2017, she was seen in Sunhil Sippy's comedy film Noor based on Saba Imtiaz's novel Karachi, You're Killing Me!.
+In 2017, she was seen in Sunhil Sippy's comedy film Noor, based on Saba Imtiaz's novel Karachi, You're Killing Me!.
 She featured in the titular role of Noor alongside Kanan Gill, Shibani Dandekar and Purab Kohli.
 Her performance received major acclaim, with one reviewer writing that "Sonakshi Sinha pulls off her character without appearing to try too hard."
 Hindustan Times wrote that "Sonakshi looks quite convincing with the grimaces, pouts, eye rolls, scowls and goofy grins – displaying an amusing dorkiness.
 Even when her character turns serious, Sonakshi displays her prowess and aces the grim looks."
 Commercially, the film flopped.
 Her last film release in the year was Abhay Chopra's Ittefaq, a remake of the 1969 murder mystery Ittefaq, opposite Sidharth Malhotra, and Akshay Khanna.
 The film was a moderate box-office success.
-It was a commercial failure.
 In March 2017, Sinha announced that she was working on a new single.
-Despite speculation she might perform as the opening act for Canadian singer Justin Bieber's Purpose World Tour concert at the DY Patil Stadium in Mumbai on 10 May, her performance did not occur.
+Despite speculation she might perform as the opening act for Canadian singer Justin Bieber's Purpose World Tour concert at the DY Patil Stadium in Mumbai on 10 May, this performance did not occur.